marynganga/WatchList-Movie-Review-Website/README.md

 # WatchList
-A web application that allows a user to find a movie, add a review to the movie and also add comments to reviews.
+A web application displays the latest, upcoming and popular movies.
+It allows a user view more information about a chosen movie, and add reviews to a movie.
+A user can also search for a movie by it's title.
+It accomplishes all this by utilizing The Movie Database Api. https://watchlist-movie-reviews.herokuapp.com.